 The longer the Maillard Reaction lasts, the richer and darker the coffee's taste becomes.

-The blonde espresso roasting process ends just as the Maillard Reaction happens after the first coffee bean crack.
+The blonde espresso roasting process ends just as the Maillard reaction occurs after the first coffee bean cracks.

 This allows the bean to retain its acidity and gentle citrus flavors.
-The main citrus note in blonde espresso is lemon, but you may taste oranges or grapefruit in some varieties.
+The main citrus note in blonde espresso is lemon, but you may also detect notes of oranges or grapefruit in some varieties.

 What are the differences in caffeine content?